NANCY MA'S NIGHT MONKEY

 Similar to other night monkeys, this species averages a little over a foot (31.5 cm) in length—and a little over two feet (63.5 cm) if you include the tail.

 They weigh an average of 1.75 pounds (.79kg).
 Males and females are similar in terms of size and weight.

 The Nancy Ma’s night monkey’s lifespan in the wild is not known, but other night monkeys are reported to live between 12–20 years.

 Active at night.

 Visit the Glossary for more definitions

 Night monkeys are often also called owl monkeys.
 One look at them and it is easy to see why—they definitely have an owl-like appearance.
-While a Nancy Ma’s night monkey is certainly a contender for the “cutest” of New World primates, her large, soulful eyes have the beauty of poetry.
+While a Nancy Ma’s night monkey is certainly a contender for the “cutest” of Latin American primates, her large, soulful eyes have the beauty of poetry.
 But no need to write a sonnet to the windows of her soul; her eyes are all about function.
 They are what allow her to be one of the rare nocturnal primates.